AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 - Providing a WiFi Access Point for other systems like tablets or computer (e.g. with OpenCPN)
 - Forwarding navigation information from NMEA2000 to NMEA183 as TCP stream
 - Forwarding serial NMEA0183 AIS information (on RX2) as UDP broadcast stream (for Navionics on tablets, but also for OpenCPN)
-- Sending battery voltage and fridge temperature as NMEA2000 sentence (engine dynamic parameter PGN, My eS75 Ramarine MFD shows this a cooling temperature and alternator voltage)
+- Sending battery voltage and fridge temperature as NMEA2000 sentence (engine dynamic parameter PGN, My eS75 Ramarine MFD shows this as cooling temperature and alternator voltage)
 - Battery voltage is measured with the ESP32 ADC
 - Fridge temperature with a Dallas DS1820 OneWire sensor (easily extendable with more sensors)
 - True parallel processing: Reading OneWire sensor as isolated task on second core of ESP32 (sensor reading is blocking for about 750 ms)